SmartwizzGit/ChiP/README.md

 # ChiP
-Challenge: A demo website for an Investment Banking firm, ChiP \n Without bootstrap.
+Challenge: A demo website for an Investment Banking firm, ChiP Without bootstrap.